zorawars/demo-ehi/README.md

 $ ./mvnw clean verify
 ```

+### Code Coverage
+The project uses Jacoco for code coverage.
+After running the maven `verify` command the Jacoco report will be available under `target/code-coverage`.
+View the report `target/code-coverage/index.html` in a browser.

 ## Running the application locally
 Use the maven `spring-boot-plugin` to run the application locally.
 ```shell